 Velo, the French word for bicycle, is also an anagram of Love and we love bikes – all shapes and sizes.
 A velofest conveys the idea of both a festival devoted to bicycles and a group that is equally devoted to celebrating the bicycle, primarily by hosting and managing bicycle festivals.

 In the past, VELO has hosted the annual Bikeology Festival during Bike Month in June, chalk full of fun, family-friendly cycle-centered activities and entertainment.
-These days, we are working hard to bring you access to all the resources and information about various bike events in Edmonton—primarily through this website and our Bikeology Calendar.

 At the core of VELO’s vision is the belief that Edmonton is a city in which bicycling is increasingly celebrated, supported, adopted, and enjoyed.
 As such, it is VELO’s mission to act as an umbrella organization for local cycling groups and it continually positions cycling and cycling culture as a positive component of Edmonton’s urban fabric.